 Retired Executive Vice President, Operations and Central Engineering, Broadcom Corporation

-Neil Kim was with Broadcom Corporation, a global leader and innovator in semiconductor solutions for wired and wireless communications, since 2000 and held progressively advanced positions of responsibility until its acquisition in January 2016.
+Neil Kim was appointed a Director of the Company in 2016.
+He was with Broadcom Corporation, a global leader and innovator in semiconductor solutions for wired and wireless communications, since 2000 and held progressively advanced positions of responsibility until its acquisition in January 2016.
 He retired as Executive Vice President, Operations and Central Engineering, and was responsible for the company's global manufacturing, including foundry operations, supply chain management and corporate procurement operations.
 Prior to Broadcom, he held a variety of senior technical, research and development engineering positions with Western Digital Corporation and Micropolis Corporation.
 Mr. Kim previously served as a director for the Global Semiconductor Alliance and currently is a member of the Board of Directors for Silicon Laboratories Inc., Signetics Korea and Korea Circuit Co.
 LTD. He received a Bachelor of Science in Electrical Engineering and Computer Science from the University of California, Berkeley.

 Retired Chief Operating Officer, Continental Airlines

-Mark Moran brings significant aerospace engineering and operations experience spanning nearly 40 years.
+Mark Moran was appointed a Director of the Company in 2018.
+He brings significant aerospace engineering and operations experience spanning nearly 40 years.
 He spent 17 years with Continental Airlines prior to its acquisition by United.
 During his tenure, which included eight years as the head of Operations, Continental grew to the fifth largest airline with 2,600 daily flights to over 260 airports.
 He retired from his position as Chief Operating Officer with Continental in 2012.
 Prior to that, Mr. Moran served ten years with USAir/Piedmont, and before that, five years with Boeing Corporation (NYSE: BA).
 He is a graduate of Marquette University, where he earned a Bachelor of Science degree in Engineering.